ThomasJannaud/appengine_python_skeleton/README.md

 # Google AppEngine: Minimal skeleton of a Python server
 A minimal Flask server serving static HTML pages that deploys seamlessly to Google AppEngine, no troubleshooting needed.
 It also comes with a minimal HTML template skeleton in [Jinja](https://jinja.palletsprojects.com/).
+This skeleton complies with GAE's format although it won't run you through their instructions to set up a GAE's account, the process is well detailed on their page.

+## Price of running on GAE

-As of April 2020, GAE runs your server for free as long as you are under a million visits a day or so.
+As of April 2020, GAE runs your server for FREE as long as you are under a million visits a day or so.
 You only need to purchase the domain name, and that's optional if you can be content with PROJECTNAME.appspot.com.
-This skeleton complies with GAE's format although it won't run you through their instructions to set up a GAE's account, the process is well detailed on their page.
+You would need to pay ($1 a month) if you want Gmail to host the emails for your domain.

 # Instructions